Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Results

-Figure \ref{fig:M and loop vs T} shows the results for the normalized chiral condensate ($M/M_0$) and the Polyakov loop ($\Phi$), representing the thermal evolution in different scenarios, the standard PNJL model, the finite volume extensions using the Multiple Reflection Expansion (MRE) for both cubic and spherical geometries, and our modified PNJL model with cosmological coupling.
+Figure \ref{fig:M and loop vs T} displays the thermal behavior of the normalized chiral condensate ($M/M_0$) and the Polyakov loop ($\Phi$), representing the thermal evolution in different scenarios, the standard PNJL model, the finite volume extensions using the Multiple Reflection Expansion (MRE) for both cubic and spherical geometries, and our modified PNJL model with cosmological coupling.
+For the finite-volume corrections, we adopt the MRE approach, which modifies the density of states by including surface and curvature contributions.
+This method has been successfully used in QCD effective models to account for confinement in finite geometries, e.g., in heavy-ion or astrophysical contexts \cite{Saucedo2023, Kiriyama2006}.
+In our study, the MRE provides a reference scenario to compare with the effects induced by the cosmological~\mbox{coupling}.

 As seen in Figure \ref{fig:M and loop vs T}, the transition associated with both chiral restoration and deconfinement occurs in a smooth crossover manner, consistent with QCD at zero chemical potential.
-The thermal transition associated with chiral symmetry restoration occurs first for finite-volume models in particular in the MRE Dirichlet configuration for a sphere, as compared to the standard PNJL model in the infinite-volume limit.
+The thermal transition associated with chiral symmetry restoration occurs first for finite-volume models, in particular in the MRE Dirichlet configuration for a sphere, as compared to the standard PNJL model in the infinite-volume limit.
 This behavior agrees with the expected strengthening of the confinement effects in reduced volumes.
-On the other hand, PNJL models incorporating the $H(z)$ cosmological coupling show slightly delayed transitions, indicating that the expansion of the universe, modeled by the $H^d$ term, has a smoothing effect on the phase change.
+On the other hand, PNJL models incorporating the $H(z)$ cosmological coupling show slightly delayed transitions, indicating that the expansion of the Universe, modeled by the $H^d$ term, has a smoothing effect on the phase change.
 Furthermore, variations in the exponent $d$ produce only minimal differences in critical behavior, suggesting that the model is not sensitive to this parameter at $\mu = 0$.